adeept/Adeept_Quadruped_Robot_for_Arduino/README.md

 * Questions regarding the technology employed in our products for learning and education
 * Your input and opinions are always welcome

-We also encourage your ideas and suggestions for new products and product improvements For any of the above, you may send us an email to:     \
+We also encourage your ideas and suggestions for new products and product improvements.
+For any of the above, you may send us an email to:     \
 Technical support: support@adeept.com      \
 Customer Service: service@adeept.com